thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 $ git commit -m ‘JRA-780 Enable general query log in mysql server, to log all sql statements to /var/lib/mysql/general.log’
 ```

-Push the changes back to the centralised repo, which creates the topic branch on origin.
+Push the changes back to the centralised repo, which creates the feature branch on origin.

 ```
 $ git push -u origin jra-780-mysql-general-log